awi2017-option1group1/Prello-auth/README.md

 ## Execution

-- Complete and update the `.env` file then source it
+- Complete and update the `.env.dev` file then source it

     `source .env`
 - To run the application in development mode